duglin/knregistry/README.md

 Tekton too much, for that you can go look at its [docs](https://tekton.dev) or this [tutorial](https://developer.ibm.com/tutorials/knative-build-app-development-with-tekton/).
-For now, just know that Tekton is a build tool similar to Jeknins, that will perform a set of tasks that you tell it.
+For now, just know that Tekton is a build tool similar to Jenkins, that will perform a set of tasks that you tell it.
 The above yaml file defines one such Task.
 Tasks can be comprised of one or more "steps" - each is just the execution of a container image.
 In this particular case we're running